 5. Market Your Facebook Shop

-Once you have added all of your products to your Facebook Store, you will want to continue being active on Facebook to grow your audience and drive sales.
+Once you have added all of your products to your Facebook Store, you will want to become active on Facebook to grow your audience and drive sales.
 One of the most effective ways of doing this is by actively participating in Facebook groups, but you can also increase sales by advertising and creating interesting content.

 Here are four ways to market your Facebook Store:

-- Use Your Network – Start by inviting your friends to like your Facebook Shop and then create content that motivates shares, such as using a promotional product that users receive when they share your post.
+- Use Your Network – Start by inviting your friends to like your Facebook Shop and then create content that motivates shares, such as offering a promotional product that users receive when they share your post.

 - Grow Your Audience with Facebook Ads – Advertising on Facebook can be an affordable and cost-effective way of reaching new people in your target audience.